 The Millennium Hope Hills is the heart of this multiple-layered defense system, as embodied in the logo's design.

-A hill representing the reconstruction of Iwanuma, built between the Iwanuma coast and the Teizan Canal*.
-Along a roughly 10-km stretch of coastline, 15 hills including existing hills are being built; between 2013 and 2017, around 300,000 nursery trees were planted on the 3-m-high garden path.
+Hills representing the reconstruction of Iwanuma are being built between the Iwanuma coast and the Teizan Canal*.
+Along a roughly 10-km stretch of coastline, 14 hills (including existing ones), connected by 3-meter-high garden paths, are being developed.
+With the support of people from all over the world, about 400,000 trees have been planted between 2013-2023.
 In the future, these trees will grow into a green coastal tide embankment that protects the residents of the city.

 This is the longest canal in Japan.
 It was built over a period of about 280 years, starting during the reign of Date Masamune; Teizan is the posthumous name of this widely popular lord.